DCMLab/mendelssohn_quartets/README.md

 Quartets nos.
 1, 2, 4, 5 typeset by Tom Schreyer, as well as no. 3 mvts.
 2 & 3

+*Note: The workflow currently extracts facets from `MS3/alternative_file`.
+On the next run, all folders are therefore wrongly identified as corpora without `metadata.tsv`, so nothing will happen.
+Should a workaround be required, it would be enough to remove the folders `MS3/notes` and `MS3/measures`.
+But fixing the root of the problem by making ms3 properly ignore the alternative files would be preferable.*

 # Overview
 |file_name|measures|labels|standard| annotators | reviewers  |
 |---------|-------:|-----:|--------|------------|------------|